European, U.S. regulators tell banks to prepare for Russian cyberattack threat

 Some, however, believe the Ukraine crisis has been blown out of proportion.
 Ukrainian President Volodymyr Zelenskiy accused Washington and media of fuelling panic.

-(Writing By John O'Donnell; additional reporting by Pete Schroeder in Washington, Tom Sims in Frankfurt and Stine Jacobsen in Copenhagen)
+(Writing By John O'Donnell; additional reporting by Pete Schroeder in Washington, Tom Sims in Frankfurt and Stine Jacobsen in Copenhagen; Editing by Nick Zieminski, Kirsten Donovan)

 ((john.odonnell@thomsonreuters.com;))